mmn80/faps/README.md

 Features
 --------

-- launches a special process to listen raw key events on `/dev/input/eventX`
+- launches a special process `faps-daemon` to listen raw key events on `/dev/input/eventX`
+- robustly detects all keyboard devices with `libudev`
-- works with full screen SDL games which are known to grab the entire keyboard and make XGrabKey useless
+- works with full screen SDL games which are known to grab the entire keyboard and make `XGrabKey` useless
-- during install key daemon is given capabilities with `setcap "CAP_DAC_READ_SEARCH+pe"` and does not require root access during operation
+- during install `faps-daemon` is given capabilities with `setcap "CAP_DAC_READ_SEARCH+pe"` and does not require root access during normal operation
-- key deamon measures APM (actions per minute)
+- `faps-deamon` measures APM (actions per minute) based on the key press events from the last 10 sec (configurable), with a linear weighting applied (from 0 to 2)
-- daemon communicates with main program through a fifo
+- `faps-daemon` communicates with main program through a fifo
-- daemon kills himself if client disconnects from fifo, no way to hang in the background
+- `faps-daemon` kills itself if client disconnects from fifo, no way to hang in the background
-- for FPS measuring the library uses `LD_PRELOAD` to hook the Xlib buffer swap function `glXSwapBuffers` (does not work with SDL, need better method)
+- for FPS measuring the library `faps-lib.so` uses `LD_PRELOAD` to hook the Xlib buffer swap function `glXSwapBuffers` (does not work with SDL though, need better method)
 - FPS and APM displayed in overlay
 - screen & video capture not implemented yet